Peggy Liu

 To be successful in changing social norms, we need a collaborative initiative such as the China Dream and a convening platform such as JUCCCE.

-realize that the increasingly constrained resources from which their products are derived reduce their profit margins.
+Corporate thought leaders realize that the increasingly constrained resources from which their products are derived reduce their profit margins.

 2011 marked a step

-increase in corporate interest to move beyond the supply chain to influencing consumer behaviour.
+‐increase in corporate interest to move beyond the supply chain to influencing consumer behaviour.
 The China Dream initiative is an actionable path towards this goal.
 Advertising and marketing agencies want to demonstrate thought leadership about the ‗ustomer of the future‘ to their clients.
 Getting involved in visualizing The China Dream gives them this advantage.
 The Chinese Government has set numerical ambitious targets for reducing energy use and environmental protection.
 China Dream Policy recommendations offer a set of easily implementable nudges and guides that help meet these targets.
 Chinese Citizens are looking for a different path to harmonious happiness.
 China Dream allows everyone to be a hero on the path to this aspirational harmonious lifestyle.

-JUCCCE is simultaneously launching two efforts: (1) Shape social norms by creating and seeding a visual lexicon for the new ―hina Dream‖ & (2) Guide consumer behaviour by introducing local policies.
+The Plan: JUCCCE is simultaneously launching two efforts: (1) Shape social norms by creating and seeding a visual lexicon for the new ―hina Dream‖ & (2) Guide consumer behaviour by introducing local policies.

 Jonah Sachs, author of ―inning the Story Wars‖explains why reimagining prosperity is needed: